-☐ Continuation of Current Evaluation Process - See Plan for Growth Form in Appendix ☐ Unsatisfactory (Two or more Unsatisfactory) Next Evaluation Due: ☐ 1 Year ☐ Continuation of Current Evaluation Process - See P lan for Growth Form in Appe ndix Administrator (Observer) Date Teac her Date The teacher's signature does not constitute an endorsement of the acknowledgement that the document has been received and review additional written response for permanent inclusion in this report. shall do so within ten school days of the post-observation meeting. ved.
-Teachers have the right to TEACHER RESPONSE SUBMITTED: Yes No
+☐ Needs Improvement (Two or m Next Evaluation Due: ☐ 1 Year ore Needs Impro ovement, or any Unsatisfa actory) Continuation of Current E Evaluation Proces ss - See Plan for Growth I Form in Appendix ☐ Unsatisfactory (Two or more UnNext Evaluation Due:☐ 1 Year ☐ Continuation of Current E ss - See Plan for Growth I Form in Appendix Administrator (Observer) Date Teacher Date The teacher's signature does not constit acknowledgement that the document ha additional written response for permane shall do so within ten school days of the as been received a ent inclusion in this nd reviewed.
+Teachers have s report.
+Teachers wishing t e the right to submit an TEACHER RESPONSE SUBMITTED: Yes No